ibexa/documentation-developer/docs/trainings/commerce/pim/011_product_modeling.md

 To view it through `/contenttypegroup/<product_group_id>/contenttype/<product_type_id>` (`ibexa.content_type.view`) is doable.
 You could even edit it from there.
 But this is strongly not recommended.

 The "Product specification" field type (`ibexa_product_specification`) brings in the power of attributes.
+When defining the product model, the product schema, you go back and forth between attributes and product types.

 ### Product type default fields